jbarrett/FFI-Echidna/README.md

 good place to start, is perhaps [OpenGL::FFI](https://metacpan.org/pod/OpenGL::FFI) itself which will serve as a working example.

+# CAVEATS

+Requires clang.
+Works fine with a Perl built with gcc, but you will need clang in your path.

 # SEE ALSO

 - [h2ffi](https://metacpan.org/pod/h2ffi)